 Rita: Wow, this is a long journey, huh?
 I guess we should get started.
 I’m going to use my officer’s cloak to drag along the ground behind us and cover our tracks as we walk.
 My old commander would kill me if he saw me purposefully dirtying my uniform!

 The fancy cloak is assisting Rita with this Task, so he gets to roll two dice and pick one result.
 Rita rolls a 14 and an 8; he chooses the 14 which makes 4 Progress for the Task.
-He decides to spend another 3 Energy from his Reserves for 3 more Progress.
+He decides to spend another 3 Energy from his Reserves for 3 more Progress (7 total).

 Tabitha: I don’t really have a useful item, but I can still help carry stuff and keep pace.

 Any Elder can contribute to a Task as long as their action makes sense.
 Items just make things easier.
-Tabitha rolls a 17 which applies 7 Progress to the Task.
-The Task has 6 Progress left, 3 Roll Limit.
+Tabitha rolls a 4 which applies no Progress to the Task.
+The Task still has 13 Progress left and 4 Rolls left.

 Tabitha: Oh no!
-I had Marked a 17 earlier and it’s still Marked.
+I had Marked a 4 earlier and it’s still Marked.
 Dangit.
-I lose all my Simple Items.
+I empty two of my Slots.
 I guess I dropped them to keep moving faster?
 That’s a bummer.

 GM: I don’t think that will help you.
 Remember the Task is about getting to town before the extremists.
 We’ll make other Tasks after we get there.